3rd Royal Lancashire Militia (The Duke of Lancaster's Own): Long peace

 The Militia Act 1817 (57 Geo.
 3. c.
 57) allowed the annual training of the Militia to be dispensed with.
 So although officers continued to be commissioned into the regiment (Note: In 1825 for instance, Thomas Bold Hoghton and Thomas Henry Hesketh were commissioned as majors and Peter Hesketh as a captain.) and the ballot was regularly held, the selected men were rarely mustered for drill.
+The ballot was suspended by the Militia Act 1829, and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

 The 3rd RLM's rifle company was disbanded in 1829.
 In 1831 King William IV bestowed on the three Lancashire Militia Regiments the additional title The Duke of Lancaster's Own.
 (Note: The monarch (of either sex) also being Duke of Lancaster.) (replacing the title 'Prince Regent's Own' carried by the 3rd RLM).
-No further militia training took place for the next 21 years.
-Although officers continued to be appointed to fill vacancies (the local politician John Wilson-Patten (later Lord Winmarleigh) was appointed colonel in 1842) the ballot was suspended.
+No further militia training took place for the next 21 years, although officers continued to be appointed to fill vacancies (the local politician John Wilson-Patten (later Lord Winmarleigh) was appointed colonel in 1842).